lrq3000/pyFileFixity/README.rst

 ``pff hash --help``

-- To generate a monitoring database (to later check if files were changed, but no possibility of repairing):
+- To generate a monitoring database (to later check very fast which files are corrupted, but cannot repair anything but filesystem metadata):

 ``pff hash -i "your_folder" -d "dbhash.csv" -g -f -l "log.txt"``

 Note: this also works for a single file, just replace "your_folder" by "your_file.ext".

-- To check if files were corrupted:
+- Later, to check which files were corrupted:

 ``pff hash -i "your_folder" -d "dbhash.csv" -l log.txt -s -e errors.csv``

-- To use this monitoring database to recover files names and directory layout after filescraping:
+- To use this monitoring database to recover filesystem metadata such as files names and directory layout by filescraping from files contents:

 ``pff hash -i "your_folder" -d "dbhash.csv" -l "log.txt" -o "output_folder" --filescraping_recovery``